-How to Become Tech Savvy Seniors in 10 Days9 minute read
+How to Become Tech Savvy Seniors in 10 Days12 minute read

 Seniors in a digital world can be easily overwhelmed by all the new technology around us.
-We are surrounded by an array of digital devices, whether its smartphones, social media, tablets, banking machines, laptops there’s no avoiding it so we should learn how to use all these technological advances to make life easier.
+We are surrounded by an array of digital devices, whether its smartphones, social media, tablets, banking machines, or laptops.
+There’s no avoiding it, so we should learn how to use all these technological advances to make life easier.
+It’s easy to become tech savvy seniors when you begin to learn more about the technology around you.

 Some of the links on this page may link to our affiliates.
 Learn more about our ad policies.